EricRuhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir to make directory and set it to mode 751 chgrp school hello script to change from current user to group school sudo chown vincent:staff * to change owner and group owne
+mkdir -m 751 my_dir to make directory and set it to mode 751 chgrp school hello script to change from current user to group school sudo chown vincent:staff * to change owner and group owne sudo chown -h vincent:staff _hello to change owner and owner group for symbolic link